Verrazzano and the Open Application Model

 - Workloads - Declarations of the kinds of resources supported by the platform and the OpenAPI schema for that resource.
 Most Kubernetes CRDs can be exposed as workloads.
 Standard Kubernetes resource types can also be used (for example, Deployment, Service, Pod, ConfigMap).

-- Components - Wrap a workload resource’s spec data within OAM specific metadata.
+- Components - Wrap a workload resource’s specification data within OAM specific metadata.

 - Scopes - Apply customization to several components.